 Long-Bodied Cellar Spiders AKA “Daddy Longlegs”

-- These spiders range from six to nine millimeters in length and have a small body with long skinny legs.
+- These spiders range from six to nine millimeters in length and have small bodies with long skinny legs.

 - Light brown to pale yellow or even gray in color.